Master's in Cybersecurity: Salary and Job Outlook

 Protect the world’s data from cybercriminals and thrive.

-- Top 10% of computer and information security analysts earn more than $150,000 annually1
+- Top 10% of Computer and Information Security Analysts earn more than $165,920 annually1

-With a median salary of $95,510 in 2017 and a predicted growth in jobs of 28 percent by 2026, there is no shortage of career potential.2 As data breaches increase and a shortage of qualified experts persists, your new skills will put you in high demand.
+The median cybersecurity salary was $102,600 in 2021.
+With projected job growth of 33% by 2030, and a 35% gap in workers needed to fill current openings, there is no shortage of career potential for master’s in cybersecurity jobs.2,7 Because data breaches are increasing and a shortage of qualified experts persists, your new skills will put you in high demand.

-As you build your skills through our industry-responsive curriculum and choose a specialization in either Electronic Crime, Intelligence, Malware Analysis, Computer Forensics, or Cyber Operations, you'll open doors to several high-paying roles:
+As you build your skills through our industry-responsive curriculum, you’ll choose a specialization in Cybercrime and Fraud, Digital Forensics, or Cybersecurity Operations.

 Information Security Analyst